Sport in Slovenia: Alpine skiing

 Alpine skiing is a popular sport in Slovenia and dates back to the 17th century, while modern competitive skiing began in the 1920s.
 During the existence of Yugoslavia, its national skiing squad consisted of almost exclusively Slovenes.
 In addition, the Vitranc Cup races, which are sanctioned by the International Ski Federation and later incorporated into the World Cup, started at Podkoren in 1961 and is now hosted at Kranjska Gora Ski Resort each season.
 Slovenes Mateja Svet and Jure Franko both won Olympic medals for Yugoslavia, while Jure Košir, Katja Koren, Alenka Dovžan and Tina Maze won medals for independent Slovenia.
 Ilka Štuhec won back-to-back World Championship golds in 2017 and 2019.
 Other notable skiers include Boris Strel, Rok Petrovič, Bojan Križaj, Mitja Kunc, Urška Hrovat, Špela Pretnar and Nataša Bokal.

 Cycling

 Cycling has a long tradition in Slovenia.
 The first cycling club was founded by Germans in Ljubljana in 1885 and the Slovenian Cycling Club was formed two years later.
 Cycling then spread to other cities, including Gorica and Maribor, and slowly developed into a major competitive sport in Yugoslavia after World War I. Slovenian cyclists were not as successful as cyclists from other parts of the country and in the period between the world wars, Josip Šolar and Bruno Faninger were the only Slovenian cycling champions of Yugoslavia, in 1925 and 1935, respectively.
 After World War II, Slovenian cycling grew with the formation of clubs such as Rog in Ljubljana, Sava in Kranj and Krka in Novo Mesto.

-The Giro d'Italia, one of cycling's three-week-long Grand Tours, has passed through Slovenia seven times in its history: 1922, 1971, 1994, 2001, 2004, 2021, and 2022.
+The Giro d'Italia, one of cycling's three-week-long Grand Tours, has passed through Slovenia eight times in its history: 1922, 1971, 1994, 2001, 2004, 2021, 2022, and 2025.